Showcasing the only true example of fjordland on the Pacific coast, Princess Louisa Inlet has been proclaimed by many the Eighth Wonder of the World.

 The Marine Park and Chatterbox Falls

 The spectacular marine park contains mooring buoys, stern pins, a boat dock and an airplane float.
-It also has a ranger cabin (occupied late June – September), a few campsites, picnic shelter and pit-toilets.
+It also has a ranger cabin (occupied late June – September), a few campsites, a picnic shelter and pit toilets.

 At the mooring dock, head up the ramp into the lush forest and follow the 800-meter boardwalk and trail to get closer to the roaring falls.
 In June especially, the powerful water spray will leave you quite wet!
-The best view of the falls, however, is either from the water or on the beach.
+However, the best view of the falls is from the water or beach.

 Camping

-There are 4 bare ground tent sites with a picnic table at each.
-These are located just above the high tide line along the edge of the forest.
-There is 1 communal fire pit for the tent sites.
-Water is available from taps at the main dock and from 1 tap behind the Macdonald Memorial Shelter.
-The water isn’t potable, however, and must be boiled to consume.
+Four bare-ground tent sites, each with a picnic table, are located just above the high tide line along the forest's edge.
+There is also one communal fire pit for the tent sites.
+Water is available from taps at the main dock and one tap behind the Macdonald Memorial Shelter.
+However, the water isn't potable and must be boiled to consume.

-On nearby MacDonald Island (closer to the entrance of Princess Louisa Inlet), there are four bare ground tent sites.
-Only two have picnic tables and there is only one pit toilet for all.
+On nearby MacDonald Island (closer to the entrance of Princess Louisa Inlet), there are four bare-ground tent sites.
+Only two have picnic tables, and there is only one pit toilet.

 Best Time to Go